EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 We have two functions available to users:

-* `mf_bmd` will fit a single continuous BMD model to the mutation frequency data.
+* `bmd_toxicr` will fit a single continuous BMD model to the mutation frequency data.
-* `bmd_ma` will fit a model average continuous BMD to the mutation frequency data.
+* `bmd_toxicr_ma` will fit a model average continuous BMD to the mutation frequency data.

 Protection and safety authorities recommend the use of model averaging to determine the benchmark dose.
 Model averaging incorporates information across multiple models to acount for model uncertainty.
 In most cases, this allows the BMD to be more accurately estimated.